J-SirL/J-SirL.github.io/_posts/2021-12-22-create-skelleton-template-from-projects-directories-and-file-structure-using-tree-and-find.md

   - skelleton
   - template
 summary: "Your customer has requested your help to create a direcory and files template of an existing project.
  Customer wants the directory structure and file names to be the same but do not want any of the file content to be present they just want the skelleton template of the project stucture.
-To solve this we need to create two files one with the directory stucture and one file with the files."
+To solve this we need to create two files, One that contains the directory stucture and one file that contains the filenames of the files in the project."
 ---

 ## Example Use case

-Your customer has requested your help to create a direcory and files skelleton template structure of an existing project.
+Your customer has requested your help to create, a direcory and files skelleton template structure of an existing project.
 Customer wants the directory structure and file names to be the same but do not want any of the file content to be present they just want the skelleton template of the project stucture.

-To solve this we need to create two files one that contains the directory stucture and one file that contains the filenames that needs to be created.
+To solve this we need to create two files.
+One that contains the directory stucture and one file that contains the filenames of the files in the project.
 We solve this using the tree command.
 First we create the file that are only listing the directory structure.

 ### Project requirements